alibaba/tengine/docs/modules/ngx_http_trim_filter_module.md

 **Context:** `http, server, location`

-Enable trim module for the specified MIME types in addition to "text/html",responses with the “text/html” type are always processed.
+Enable trim module for the specified MIME types in addition to "text/html".
+Responses with the “text/html” type are always processed.
 <br/>

 ## Debug

-Trim module will be disabled if incoming request has `http_trim=off` parameter in url..
+Trim module will be disabled if incoming request has `http_trim=off` parameter in url.
 e.g.  `http://www.xxx.com/index.html?http_trim=off`

 ## Sample